 Tayo is the Corporate Engagement Specialist for HandsOnNetwork, Points of Light.
 He is assisting the team on a project that will identify schools ready to accept thousands of corporate employees ready to make a difference in high-poverty schools throughout the southeastern United States.
 He also works for a start-up education nonprofit he co-founded called YouCAN – created to help improve high school graduation rates among students of low-income backgrounds through creative skill-building experiences and cross-age mentoring and coaching.
 He has spent the last four years leading youth groups, organizing youth-focused conferences and workshops and volunteering with great nonprofits in Atlanta, GA.
 He holds a Bachelor’s degree in Public Policy & Management with a focus on Non-Profit Leadership & Management from the Andrew Young School of Policy Studies at Georgia State University.
 In his free time, Tayo enjoys reading, meeting interesting people, attending game nights, playing chess, playing his guitar and soccer.

 Christine Brasile is the Agency Services Coordinator for the Atlanta Community Food Bank (ACFB).
 She monitors ACFB partner agencies and coordinates mobile food pantries.
 Prior to working at the Food Bank, she spent three years serving as a national service volunteer in Kentucky, where she gained experience in the nonprofit sector.
 Christine grew up in Lilburn, Georgia and attended college at Georgia College and State University.
 She holds a bachelor’s degree in Psychology and a master’s degree in Public Administration.
+Christine was recognized with a 2013 Nonprofit Leaders 30 Under 30 Award from the Georgia Center for Nonprofits.
 In her free time, Christine enjoys traveling, cooking, volunteering, and taking her dog to the park.

 Rachel Ciprotti was born and raised in Marietta, GA.
 After leaving the south to attend Dartmouth College where she received a B.A. in English in 2002, Ms. Ciprotti spent most of the decade following her graduation working for the Tanglewood Music Center at the Boston Symphony Orchestra and then for Maryland Citizens for the Arts.
 Ms. Ciprotti returned to her home state in 2011, and is excited to be at home and involved in her local community, currently pursuing an MBA at Kennesaw State University.
 In addition to YNPN Atlanta, she serves on the Board of Directors for the Georgia Arts Network.
 She also volunteers with the North Fulton Drama Club and the Georgia Symphony.
 An avid Twitterer, she can be found there at @RCiprotti